openvinotoolkit/datumaro/docs/formats/open_images_user_manual.md

 on [its website](https://storage.googleapis.com/openimages/web/download.html).
 Datumaro supports versions 4, 5 and 6.

-Datumaro currently supports only the human-verified image-level label annotations and bounding box annotations from this dataset.
+Datumaro currently supports the following types of annotations:

+- human-verified image-level labels;
+- bounding boxes;
+- segmentation masks.

 One attribute is supported on the labels: